mighty-gerbils/gerbil/doc/tutorials/ensemble.md

 Next, we need to ship the code and ensemble environment and run the servers.
-I set up two ephemeral linodes for this demonstration, you can use your favorite cloud provider to do the same.
+I set up two ephemeral linodes for this demonstration, you should use your favorite cloud provider to do the same.

-**Note** that the IPs will be long relinquished by the time you read this, substitute your real server IPs.
-In this demonstration, `172.104.139.107` is the registry IP and `172.104.139.226` is the httpd IP.
+**Note** that these servers are ephemeral and the IPs will be long relinquished by the time you read this, so please substitute your real server IPs.
+In this demonstration, `172.104.139.107` is the `registry` IP and `172.104.139.226` is the `httpd` IP.

 In one terminal:
 ```